 Please note that this is a simplified example.
 The actual result may vary.
-Actually it is more common that the Korean judges order different amounts in real cases.
+Actually, it is more common that Korean judges order different amounts in real cases.
 This chart is just a starting point.
 The parties should try their best to raise or lower the child support amount.
 And that is where a competent Korean lawyer comes into play an important role.

 It includes every income from every source.
 Even government subsidies are included.